Are kettlebell swings/cleans/snatches safe during pregnancy?

-During any exertion, your body generates pressure in your abdomen to stabilize your spine.
-Your ability to manage this pressure and your tolerance to quick on/offs in pressure will dictate whether or not you can handle ballistic exercises at any given time.
+During any physical exertion, your body generates pressure in your abdomen to stabilize your spine.
+It generates this pressure by contracting the muscles of your inner core (pelvic floor, transverse abdominals, diaphragm).
+The degree to which your body can fire these muscles reflexively and in a coordinated manner is key to generating and managing the pressure required to stabilize your torso during heavy lifts.
+Your body’s ability to manage this pressure and your tolerance to quick on/offs in pressure will dictate whether or not you can handle ballistic exercises at any given time.

 If you perform these moves and you feel pressure in your vagina, you pee a little, or you feel pressure or observe doming through your abdomen, it’s an indication of strain to your core and pelvic floor.
 If this happens you will need to consider your pressure-management strategy.
 Conversely, if you aren’t yet noticing any of these symptoms I would still urge you to take an active interest in the way you stabilize your core and manage pressure in order to minimize the additional strain you add to your core and pelvic floor through exercise.
 Doing so can greatly reduce your chances of developing core and pelvic floor symptoms later on.

 How do you adapt your kettlebell swings for pregnancy?

 Pressure management strategy revolves around breathing and breath control.
 If you haven’t already implemented the connection breath, essentially a kegel coordinated to a diaphragmatic breath, now’s the time to learn it.